GoogleCloudPlatform/terraformer/README.md

 ##### Resources ID

-Filtering is based on the Terraform resource ID patterns.
+Filtering is based on Terraform resource ID patterns.
 To find valid ID patterns for your resource, check the import part of [Terraform documentation][terraform-providers].

 [terraform-providers]: https://www.terraform.io/docs/providers/

 #### Planning

-The `plan` command lets you review the resources set to be imported.
-It also allows you to rename or filter them, before running the import command.
+The `plan` command generates a planfile that contains all the resources set to be imported.
+By modifying the planfile before running the `import` command, you can rename or filter the resources you'd like to import.

 The rest of subcommands and parameters are identical to the `import` command.